Anna Muzychuk: 2013–2016: World Rapid and World Blitz champion

 Muzychuk again generally finished towards the top of the standings in the 2013–14 FIDE Women's Grand Prix events, but did not win any of them and ultimately finished fourth in the overall standings.
 She had a better result at the Tata Steel Challengers tournament in Wijk aan Zee in early 2014, where she came in fourth place with a score of 8/13, corresponding to a performance rating of 2666.
 With this performance, her rating rose back to 2583.
 After the tournament, however, her rating fell back into the mid-2500s and would not reach 2570 again until 2017 three years later.
 Although her performance in classical chess was in the midst of a mild decline, Muzychuk had a major result in fast chess, winning the Women's World Blitz Championship in April.
 She won the tournament by a wide margin, finishing with 23/30, 2½ points ahead of Dzagnidze in second place.
 The championship brought her blitz rating to a career-best 2665.
 She had also finished in joint third place at the preceding Women's World Rapid Championship event.
 The World Blitz victory was her last major triumph with Slovenia.
 In May 2014, Muzychuk switched federations again back to her home country of Ukraine.
-She stated that her sister continuing to play for Ukraine as well as the new federation president Viktor Kapustin as reasons for her return.
+She stated her sister continuing to play for Ukraine as well as the new federation president Viktor Kapustin as reasons for her return.
 At the end of the year, she entered the Ukrainian women's national championship for the first time since she was the 2003 champion and again won the tournament.